About the conference

 The conference is a joint international project convened by The Philosophy and Theory of Higher Education Society (PaTHES) and hosted by Higher Education as Research Object (HERO), a multidisciplinary research network, Uppsala University, and Centre for Integrated Research on Culture and Society, Uppsala University.

-The conference organizing committee is: Professor Sharon Rider (Uppsala University, Sweden), Dr. Mats Hyvönen (Uppsala University, Sweden), Johan Boberg (Uppsala University, Sweden), Professor Thomas Karlsohn (Uppsala University).
+The conference organising committee is: Professor Sharon Rider (Uppsala University, Sweden) and Johan Boberg (Uppsala University, Sweden).

 PaTHES, the Philosophy and Theory of Higher Education Society, is an international academic association whose aim is to establish and promote an effective worldwide community of scholars engaged in theoretical and philosophical research on higher education, the academic profession and the future of the University.
 The Society’s affiliated journal is Philosophy and Theory in Higher Education (published by Peter Lang), and the ‘Philosophy and Theory of Higher Education Conference’ (PHEC) is the Society’s annual conference.
 Link to the PaTHES website: https://pathes.org